Timothy Leary: Early life and education

-To his family's chagrin, Leary transferred to the University of Alabama in late 1941 because it admitted him so expeditiously.
+To his family's chagrin, Leary transferred to the University of Alabama in late 1941 because it admitted him expeditiously.
 He enrolled in the university's ROTC program, maintained top grades, and began to cultivate academic interests in psychology (under the aegis of the Middlebury and Harvard-educated Donald Ramsdell) and biology.
 Leary was expelled a year later for spending a night in the female dormitory and lost his student deferment in the midst of World War II.

 Leary was drafted into the United States Army and received basic training at Fort Eustis in 1943.
 He remained in the non-commissioned officer track while enrolled in the psychology subsection of the Army Specialized Training Program, including three months of study at Georgetown University and six months at Ohio State University.
 With limited need for officers late in the war, Leary was briefly assigned as a private first class to the Pacific War-bound 2d Combat Cargo Group (which he later characterized as "a suicide command ... whose main mission, as far as I could see, was to eliminate the entire civilian branch of American aviation from post-war rivalry") at Syracuse Army Air Base in Mattydale, New York.
 After a fateful reunion with Ramsdell (who was assigned to Deshon General Hospital in Butler, Pennsylvania, as chief psychologist) in Buffalo, New York, he was promoted to corporal and reassigned to his mentor's command as a staff psychometrician.
 He remained in Deshon's deaf rehabilitation clinic for the remainder of the war.

 While stationed in Butler, Leary courted Marianne Busch; they married in April 1945.
 Leary was discharged at the rank of sergeant in January 1946, having earned such standard decorations as the Good Conduct Medal, the American Defense Service Medal, the American Campaign Medal, and the World War II Victory Medal.

-As the war concluded, Leary was reinstated at the University of Alabama and received credit for his Ohio State psychology coursework.
+As the war concluded, Leary was reinstated at UA and received credit for his Ohio State psychology coursework.
 He completed his degree via correspondence courses and graduated in August 1945.
 After receiving his undergraduate degree, Leary pursued an academic career.
-In 1946, he received a M.S. in psychology at the State College of Washington in Pullman, where he studied under educational psychologist Lee Cronbach.
+In 1946, he received a M.S. in psychology at the Washington State College in Pullman, where he studied under educational psychologist Lee Cronbach.
 His M.S. thesis was on clinical applications of the Wechsler Adult Intelligence Scale.

 In 1947, Marianne gave birth to their first child, Susan.
-A son, Jack, arrived two years later.
-In 1950, Leary received a Ph.D. in clinical psychology from the University of California, Berkeley.
+Their son, Jack, arrived two years later.
+In 1950, Leary received a PhD in clinical psychology from the University of California, Berkeley.
 In the postwar era, Leary was galvanized by the objectivity of modern physics; his doctoral dissertation (The Social Dimensions of Personality: Group Process and Structure) approached group therapy as a "psychlotron" from which behavioral characteristics could be derived and quantified in a manner analogous to the periodic table, foreshadowing his later development of the interpersonal circumplex.